To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 Complete the steps in the Okta application integration wizard, including assigning the app to users.

 Step 3: Configure the Connect Config settings

 From the user management console, navigate to the identity provider settings and complete the configuration as follows:

 In the OpenID Connect Config section of your new identity provider configuration, paste the Okta domain into the Authorization URL field, adding the authorize URL,

 /oauth2/default/v1/authorize, as shown in the following example:

 Be sure to replace

 Similarly, for the Token URL, add the domain and path you just used, but replacing

 logoutin the path:

-In the Client Authentication settings, choose Client secret sent as basic auth.
+In the Environment Authentication settings, choose Environment secret sent as basic auth.